antimof/UxPlay/README.md

-switch back by initiating a Mirror mode connection._  **Note that Apple DRM (as found in Apple TV app content on the client) cannot be decrypted by UxPlay, and (unlike a true AppleTV), the UxPlay server does not allow the Apple client to directly run a http connection on the server instead of streaming content from the http conection on the client.**
+switch back by initiating a Mirror mode connection._  **Note that Apple DRM (as found in Apple TV app content on the client) cannot be decrypted by UxPlay, and (unlike a true AppleTV), the UxPlay server does not allow the Apple client to run a http connection on the server that directly streams content from the internet to the server, instead of streaming it to the client, and then re-streaming to the server.**

 ### Possibility for using hardware-accelerated h264 video-decoding, if available.